dfinity/candid/spec/Type-selector.md

 As the application traverses through the Candid type AST, we check if there is any path match with the current type node.
 If there is a match, we load the associated config and merge it with the current config.

 `merge_config` specifies the merging semantics of the key-value pairs.
 Specifically, whether these properties apply to the subtree rooted at the selected type node, or just the node itself.
-The merging semantics can depend on the `context`, which indicates the type of the current node (type or label), and wether the matched path is the first occurence of the type path.
+The merging semantics can depend on the `context`, which indicates the type of the current node (type or label), and whether the matched path is the first occurrence of the type path.
 Some properties, such as depth, can only apply to the first occurrence of the match.
 Otherwise, we get an infinite loop.

 When there is a path match, the matched key-value pairs is provided to the `merge_config` function to merge the current config with the matched config.
 If there is no path match, `unmatched_config` is provided to the `merge_config` function, which usually is an empty config.